Home / Netherlands Compare Privacy Laws

 The Dutch Specificity: Under the WAMCA (Wet afwikkeling massaschade in collectieve actie), representative organizations can file mass claims for monetary damages on behalf of data subjects.

-This “opt-out” system means a single data breach or non-compliant processing activity can lead to massive financial exposure from thousands of individuals simultaneously, even if they did not personally initiate the lawsuit.
+This "opt-out" system means a single data breach or non-compliant processing activity can lead to massive financial exposure from thousands of individuals simultaneously, even if they did not personally initiate the lawsuit — a risk underscored by our roundup of the biggest GDPR fines in Europe.

 5. Automated Decision-Making and AI Scrutiny